-Meningiomas are tumours that originate from the arachnoidea, i.e. the middle leaf of the three meninges, and account for about 20 - 30 % of all tumours of the central nervous system.
-Since they originate from the meninges, they are strictly speaking not "brain tumours" but actually "meningeal tumours".
+Meningiomas are tumors that originate from the arachnoidea, i.e. the middle leaf of the three meninges, and account for about 20 - 30 % of all tumors of the central nervous system.
+Since they originate from the meninges, they are strictly speaking not "brain tumors" but actually "meningeal tumors".
 In most cases they are therefore located on the surface of the brain or at the base of the skull.
 Very rarely they develop from scattered meninges in the depth of the brain.
-The vast majority of meningiomas are benign tumours (WHO grade I), i.e. they grow very slowly and initially displace brain tissue without destroying it by infiltration.
+The vast majority of meningiomas are benign tumors (WHO grade I), i.e. they grow very slowly and initially displace brain tissue without destroying it by infiltration.
 This allows them to reach a considerable size before symptoms set in.

 7% of all menigeomas show somewhat faster growth and the recurrence rate is increased.
 They are called atypical menigeomas with WHO grade II.
 Malignant, fast and infiltrative growing anaplastic menigeomas (WHO grade III) are very rare (2%).

-Most meningiomas are singular tumours based on spontaneous gene alterations (mutations) and histologically they can be divided into 15 subclasses.
+Most meningiomas are singular tumors based on spontaneous gene alterations (mutations) and histologically they can be divided into 15 subclasses.
 They can also occur as late effects of a previous radiotherapy.

 It is not uncommon for meningiomas to be discovered purely coincidental, for example during a headache examination or an accident.
 In such asymptomatic cases, it must be carefully decided whether surgery is necessary or whether the tumour can be controlled in regular MRI examinations.
 In several observational studies the rule of thumb has been established that about one third of all randomly discovered meningiomas do not grow over an observation period of 3 years.